Haula, Dubnyk lead Wild to 5-2 win against Avalanche

 Calvin Pickard started in goal for Colorado but was pulled after allowing four goals on 16 shots.
 Jeremy Smith made 11 saves in relief.

+''I didn't think Pick was very good tonight,'' Avalanche coach Jared Bednar said. ''We weren't playing our best at the time and I didn't think he was either, so to change it and see if we could get a little life out of it, that was the idea.''

-The Wild were slowly pulling themselves out from a March swoon that all but locked them into second place in the division after leading the Central much of the season.
+The Wild were slowly showing life after a March swoon that all but locked them into second place in the division after leading the Central much of the season.
 Minnesota had points in three straight games and beat Ottawa in its last home game.

-Then a disappointing shutout at Nashville had coach Bruce Boudreau a bit short-tempered prior to Sunday's game.
+Then being shutout at Nashville had Boudreau a bit short-tempered prior to Sunday's game.

 Hanzal had his third goal in 17 games with Minnesota to open the scoring five minutes into the game and Spurgeon scored his 10th of the season 23 seconds later.